-Any change in vibration level of the machine will lag behind the injection of the fluid by one or two seconds.
-This is due to a "settling effect" of the machine and fluid in the chamber.
-When the correct direction of vibration movement is not immediately clear, or the vibration level itself is small (2.0 microns or less), any injection of fluid should be performed in small increments, with a delay of two seconds between to evaluate each injection's effect.
+Any change in vibration level of the machine will lag behind the movements of the masses by one or two seconds.
+This is due to a "settling effect" of the machine.
+When the correct direction of movement is not immediately clear, or the vibration level itself is small (2.0 microns or less), any movement of the masses should be performed in small increments, with a delay of two seconds between movements to evaluate each movement's effect.